MicrosoftDocs/power-automate-docs/articles/export-import-flow-non-solution.md

     Your package starts downloading shortly after.
 If your download doesn't start automatically, select **Download**.

-1. When you're ready to import a flow, downloaded .zip file.
+1. When you're ready to import a flow, you'll need the downloaded .zip file.

 ## Import a flow